braindefender/KLP-Lame-Keycaps/README.md

 - [Models] Added chamfers along inner bottom line (1.2mm for Choc and 1.4mm for MX).
 - [Project] Added separate Fusion project files.
-- [Project] Changed Images & Photos.
+- [Project] Updated Images & Photos.

 > Now the models are also suitable for FDM 3D Printers.
 But I still recommend using SLA for better quality.